 The teaching of reading goes on right through the primary school.
-This year (18-19) all classes are focusing on reading comprehension skills.

 Pupils are taught to read text fluently, with oral expression and with good understanding.
 This teaching continues into the senior years, developing skills of comprehension and broadening the awareness of the function and structure of language.
 In particular, we wish to encourage an interest in recreational [or personal] reading as this improves a child's language abilities substantially and can give them a joy throughout life.

 The pupils are taught how to write and to use their writing skills for different purposes.
 They will be writing reports, notes, stories, poems, letters and sometimes plays.
 The children are encouraged to write for an audience and as such should be able to be read by them, i.e. read what they write.
 Punctuation, spelling and presentation are important aspects of writing.
 Spelling is taught in a variety of ways to ensure capacity for use.
-Spelling is another priority on our school plan this year.